KeepFloyding/LitRevpy/README.md

 * Google Scholar; no limit on number of results, but at some point, Google will block the IP address if calling too much.
 URL is accessed with BeautifulSoup, and html tags are extracted relating to article content.

-All results are saved in a csv file under the name of the query keywords.
+All results are saved in a csv file under the name of the query keywords within a specified folder.

 ## Getting Started